asdnng/nltk_SEP_group120/README.md

   <img src="https://github.com/asdnng/nltk_SEP_group120/blob/main/images/test_rte_classify_new_coverage_4.png">
 </div>

+(these were all produced in one command but because function has other printouts, had to separate the screenshots)

 <State the coverage improvement with a number and elaborate on why the coverage is improved>

 <Test 2>